matrix-org/matrix-spec-proposals/proposals/2545-emotes.md

 font, that is your own rendering of 🦊, 🐱, etc., *not* new images.
 New images is what custom emoticons are for.

 Now, a client may choose to name these however they like.
-We already have a naming disparity between spec and clients with groups vs communities.
+In the spec's history, it has had naming disparity with clients, i.e. "groups" vs "communities".
 It is, however, imperative to name things in the spec accurately after what they are.

 ### Stickers
 Stickers already exist in Matrix.
 They are reusable images one can send, usually as a reaction to